 The mean of all the data of Table 1 is 11.45, but if we drop the 4th datapoint the mean of the other 9 values is 1.47.
 This indicates a problem with all calculations of the mean: it is not robust and a single wild datapoint can seize control of the result.
-The median is the value for which 1⁄2 of the values are less than the median and 1⁄2 of the values are greater than the median.
+The median is the value for which $\frac{1}{2}$ of the values are less than the median and $\frac{1}{2}$ of the values are greater than the median.
 The median is robust: so long as less than one-half of the values are "contaminated" it will not give an arbitrarily large result.
 The median for all 10 datapoints in Table 1 is the same as the value for the 9 datapoints after dropping the 4th one: 1.5.

 The standard deviation, which measures the width of a distribution, is also not robust.
 For the data of Table 1, the standard deviations of all the datapoints and the data with the 4th one dropped are 31.6 and 0.1 respectively.
 A robust way of measuring the width of a distribution is the quartiles.
-The first quartile is the value for which 1⁄2 of the data is less than the value and 3⁄4 of the data is greater.
+The first quartile is the value for which 1/4 of the data is less than the value and 3/4 of the data is greater.
 The second quartile is the median.
-The third quartile is the value for which 1⁄4 of the data is greater than the value and 3⁄4 of the data is less.
+The third quartile is the value for which 1/4 of the data is less.
 The first quartiles for the data of Table 1, with and without the 4th datapoint, are both 1.4.
 The third quartiles are almost the same: 1.6 and 1.525 respectively.
 The interquartile range (IQR) is the value of the third quartile minus the value of the first quartile, and is a measure of the full width of the distribution.
 The half-width of the distribution is one-half of the interquartile range.
 Therefore, just as we previously wrote that the value and uncertainty of the mean of N measurements can be given by:

-$$\overline{x}{\rm est} \pm \frac{\sigma{\rm est}}{\sqrt{N}}$$ (6)

-we can use robust estimators to give the median and its uncertainty as:
+$$\overline{x}{est} \pm \frac{\sigma{est}}{\sqrt{N}} \tag{6}$$ we can use robust estimators to give the median and its uncertainty as: